 Get more information and free advice from RenoAssistance.

-If you are looking to get started with your kitchen renovation or would simply like some more information or advice, you can speak to one of our renovation advisors free of charge.
-Our renovation advisors will also be able to refer you up to three specialized local kitchen contractors to meet with you to provide competing estimates to compare and make sure you get the right price.
-All of our contractors have attained our 360° Verified stamp of approval so you know that they are among the most reputable in the industry.
+If you are looking to get started with your kitchen renovation or would simply like some more information or advice, you can speak to one of our renovation Advisors free of charge.
+Our renovation Advisors will also be able to refer you up to three specialized local kitchen contractors to meet with you to provide competing estimates to compare and make sure you get the right price.
+All of our contractors have attained our 53-point Verified stamp of approval so you know that they are among the most reputable in the industry.